rahulgopinath/rahulgopinath.github.io/_posts/2022-02-16-python-callgraph.markdown

 <div name='python_canvas'></div>
 </form>
 ### The GraphState
-The call graph is a graph, and hence we need a data structue for the *graph* and the *node*.
+The call-graph is a graph, and hence we need a data structure for the *graph*.

 <!--
 ############